realrate/Causing/README.md

   - _rho_: true correlation within y and within x vars
   - _tau_: no. of simulated observations

-- In _estimate_input_, the dictionary to be returned, further specify
+- In estimate_input, the inputs to be used for estimation, further specify
   - _ymvars_: manifest endogenous variables
   - _ymdat_: manifest endogenous data
   - _estimate_bias_: estimate equation biases, for model validation